queerwill/Sensor-Watch-YOLO-Dice/README.md

 | **FIVES**    | Any combination | The sum of dice with the number 5 | 11225 scores 5 |
 | **SIXES**    | Any combination | The sum of dice with the number 6 | 33666 scores 18|

-Category 	Description 	Score 	Example
-Aces 	Any combination 	The sum of dice with the number 1 	11134 scores 3 Twos 	Any combination 	The sum of dice with the number 2 	22256 scores 6 Threes 	Any combination 	The sum of dice with the number 3 	33334 scores 12 Fours 	Any combination 	The sum of dice with the number 4 	44555 scores 8 Fives 	Any combination 	The sum of dice with the number 5 	11225 scores 5 Sixes 	Any combination 	The sum of dice with the number 6 	33666 scores 18

-If a player scores a total of 63 or more points in these six boxes, a bonus of 24 is added to the bonus score and the player earns a bonus roll at the end of the game.
+If a player scores a total of 63 or more points in these six categories, a bonus of 24 is added to the bonus score and the player earns a bonus round at the end of the game.

 Lower section
 -------------